Akhil-Sharma30/Akhil-Sharma30.github.io/content/opensource.md

 - This is a project performed an EDA on the dataset and tested the model generated after hyper-parameter tunning on different Machine
 Learning Models to predict its accuracy and efficiency in different scenarios.
-- Using Python and Sklearn library for implementing the ML Models.
+- Using Python and Sklearn library for implementing the ML Model.

 ---